Inmoresentum/InteractiveQuizApplication/README.md

 - _unique._ do not duplicate existing opened issues.
 - _scoped to a **single bug**._ one bug per report.

+## Acknowledgement

+Todo: I will be adding stuff here later

 ## Contributor